michaelford85/easy-cloud-k8s-cluster/README.md

 kubectl get svc podinfo
 ```

-Expected output — on AWS, `EXTERNAL-IP` is an ELB DNS hostname; on GCP it is a bare IP:
+Expected output — on AWS, `EXTERNAL-IP` is an ELB DNS hostname; on GCP it is a bare IP address:

 ```
 # AWS